Rock and reed

 Lady’s Island Lagoon February 2026

-I spent time by the waterbody that is Lady’s Island Lagoon last week.
+I spent time by the waterbody that is Lady’s Island Lagoon on a monthly and sometimes weekly basis.

 Watching swans upended